pauloricardo50/meteor/mup/docs.md

 Updates the Atlas ip whitelist.
 Currently it only adds addresses; it does not remove unused addresses.

 To use, set the `ATLAS_PUBLIC_KEY` and `ATLAS_PRIVATE_KEY` env vars with the values from creating the api key.
 Then run `node update-atlas-whitelist`

+This script should be run whenever servers are started, restarted, or added to a instance group.